 Please familiarize yourself with our services, policies, tutorials, and resources below before clicking the “Request Tutoring” button located under each tutoring option.

-The draft review option (formerly called offline assistance) allows you to upload one Microsoft Word draft per assignment to be reviewed by a trained tutor and returned with suggestions for improvement, including links to resources and writing aids specific to your needs.
+The draft review option allows you to upload one Microsoft Word draft per assignment to be reviewed by a trained tutor and returned with suggestions for improvement, including links to resources and writing aids specific to your needs.

-For targeted reviews where you choose only one aspect of tutor focus, feedback will be given within 24 hours from the time of submission for 1-10 pages and 48 hours for 11-20 pages.
+For targeted reviews where you choose only one aspect of tutor focus, feedback will be given within 24 hours from the time of submission.

-For full reviews, feedback will be given within 48 hours from the time of submission for 1-10 pages and 72 hours for 11-20 pages.
+For full reviews, feedback will be given within 48 hours from the time of submission.

 One draft review is permitted per assignment, whether a targeted or full review.
 Drafts already containing comments and drafts written for previous terms will not be reviewed.
 Already graded papers will not be reviewed without prior permission from the instructor to the OWC.
 Mid-term and final exams will also not be reviewed.
-Tutors will only review 20 pages and the first few reference pages of longer drafts submitted at any point during any term.
+Tutors will only review 9 pages and the first reference page of longer drafts submitted at any point during any term.
 In keeping with the OWC’s ‘no editing’ policy, end-of-program projects and any sections of such projects will not be reviewed.
 Students working on end-of-program projects should contact their departments or search online for qualified editors.

 Group projects may only be submitted if the student clearly identifies the portion that he or she has written.
 In keeping with the OWC’s mission of improving an individual’s writing skills, each student will receive a review only of the section identified as his or her own.

-Editing & plagiarism disclaimers: OWC tutors will not edit papers or point out every single error but will note patterns of error and provide instruction, explanations, examples, and links to resources.
-OWC staff may not be held responsible for recognizing plagiarism or interpreting Safe Assign scores but will note any improper citations, documentation, or formatting.
+Editing and plagiarism disclaimers: OWC tutors will not edit papers or point out every single error but will note patterns of error and provide instruction, explanations, examples, and links to resources.
+OWC staff may not be held responsible for recognizing plagiarism or interpreting Turnitin scores but will note any improper citations, documentation, or formatting.